lucasvegi/Elixir-Code-Smells/README.md

   for %{first_name: "lucas", last_name: "vegi"} of type Map
   ```

-* __Refactoring:__ There are two main ways to improve the internal quality of code affected by this smell.
+* __Refactoring:__ There are two main ways to improve code affected by this smell.
 1) Write test cases (via ``@doc``) that validate the function for data types that implement the desired protocol; and 2) Implement the function as multi-clause, directing its behavior through guard clauses, as shown below.

   ```elixir
   defmodule CodeSmells do